joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 Let's say we want to comparison shop

-We find prices for our duct tape as
+We find prices for our duct tape as:

 ```js
 const pricesPerRoll = [2, 3, 4, 6, 7, 8];
 ```

 It should be really easy to spot the min and max price.
-But what if we had
+But what if we had:

 ```js
 const pricesPerRoll = [4, 3, 2, 5, 3, 7, 4, 6, 3, 11, 4, 8, 3, 4, 5];